abhinav-reddy-a/Complaint-Management-System/README.md

 NodeJs
 MySQL

-## Clone This Repo
+## Run This Webapp On Your Local Device
+Install NodeJS
+For database, install XAMPP(Windows) or MAMP(MacOS)
 Clone the repository

 Create dev.js in config folder
 Add API keys in config > dev.js

 ![dev.js file](stuff/dev_file.png)
 dev.js file

-In CMD, navigate to this particular folder and run
+In CMD, navigate to Complaint-Management-System folder and run
 `$ npm install`

+Open XAMPP or MAMP and start SQL and Apache servers
+In your browser, navigate to this [URL](http://localhost/phpmyadmin/) Click on 'NEW' Button to create a new database
+Name it complaint_management
+In this database, import complaint_management.sql from stuff folder

+Then in CMD, run this code
 `$ node server.js`
+Index Page would be visible
+Now you can add your emailID in either of secy_list, admin_list or student_list, and use the webApp :)

 ## Website Screeenshots
 ![index page](stuff/1.png)
 ![complaints page](stuff/2.png)
 ![chat page](stuff/3.png)
 ![new complaints page](stuff/4.png)

+#### If you find any errors or ways of improvement, feel free to raise an issue :)